NASM CES Study Guide

 Acute Training Variables for Isolated strengthening

 - The duration of the reps is described as a 4/2/1.
-This means four seconds for the eccentric portion, 2 seconds for the isometric hole at the end, and then lastly the one second for the concentric contraction.
+This means four seconds for the eccentric portion, 2 seconds for the isometric hole at the end, and one second for the concentric contraction.